monster0318/Fullstack-SaaS-Boilerplate/README.md

 ## Features

-- [HttpOnly cookies](https://owasp.org/www-community/HttpOnly) for Authentication (Signup, login, and logout)
 - [Beers from random-data-api.com](https://random-data-api.com) Example of pulling data from externals REST API
-- [React context](https://react.dev/reference/react/useContext) is used to store the user's details when logged in
+- [React context](https://react.dev/reference/react/useContext) is used for the dark mode / light mode toggle
 - Health Check for the server (http://localhost:2022/health)
 - Search with Debounce Using a Custom Hook